 The ISSSO is here to help you understand immigration rules and support you as much as possible, but ultimately, maintaining your status is YOUR responsibility.

-The best thing you can do to be responsible for your status is to spend some time making yourself familiar with the information in this section and the rest of Division of Global Affairs and the International Student and Scholar Services websites.
+The best thing you can do to be responsible for your status is to spend some time making yourself familiar with the information in this section and the rest of Global Education and the International Student and Scholar Services websites.

 If you have concerns or inquiries regarding what you can or cannot do in F-1 status, do not rely on what your friends tell you.
 Please feel free to contact our office.
 Our doors are always open to answer any of your questions.
 You can email an advisor at email@example.com.